seriesseed/equity/Series Seed - Restated Certificate of Incorporation.md

 ### B. PREFERRED STOCK

 The following rights, powers and privileges, and restrictions, qualifications and limitations, shall apply to the Preferred Stock.
-Unless otherwise indicated, references to “Sections” in this Part B of this Article V refer to sections of this Part B.
+Unless otherwise indicated, references to "Sections" in this Part B of this Article V refer to sections of this Part B.

 #### 1. Liquidation, Dissolution or Winding Up; Certain Mergers, Consolidations and Asset Sales.